Motorola Mobility says Apple files EU patent complaint

-BRUSSELS Feb 18 Apple has asked EU anti-trust regulators to step in and settle a technology patent dispute between the company and Motorola Mobility , according to Motorola Mobility.
+BRUSSELS Apple has asked EU anti-trust regulators to step in and settle a technology patent dispute between the company and Motorola Mobility, according to Motorola Mobility.

-The move came after regulators on both sides of the Altantic said they would intervene to prevent companies from gouging rivals when they license patents essential to ensuring different communications devices work together.
+The move came after regulators on both sides of the Atlantic said they would intervene to prevent companies from gouging rivals when they license patents essential to ensuring different communications devices work together.

 "On February 17, 2012, the company received a letter from the European Commission notifying it that the Commission has received a complaint against Motorola Mobility, Inc. by Apple, Inc. regarding the enforcement of MMI's standards-essential patents against Apple allegedly in breach of MMI's FRAND (fair and reasonable) commitments," Motorola Mobility said in a regulatory filing on Friday.